-While the microsoft office version has more functionality, it is also a bit more fussy.
-If you already have your files set in powerpoint then presenting them in Office 365 may work best since you won't lose formatting.
+While the Microsoft Office version has more functionality, it is also a bit more fussy.
+If you already have your files set in Powerpoint then presenting them in Office 365 may work best since you won't lose formatting in converting them to google slides.
+Cooke et al (2020) found that